 When your dog says “hello” by jumping up to greet people I suggest a four-step training protocol to get them back on track to politeness.

-Step one is to manage the variable in your environment (people!) by asking visitors to please ignore your dog.
+Step 1: manage the variable in your environment (people!) by asking visitors to please ignore your dog.

-Step three, you will reinforce the alternative behaviour with something that is equally or more enticing than jumping up on people.
+Step 3: reinforce the alternative behaviour with something that is equally or more enticing than jumping up on people.
 I recommend a high-value treat, such as dehydrated or fresh meat or cheese.
 If your dog jumps when they get excited, try not to reinforce with something that gets them too excited like a toy or social attention.

-Step four is simple – practice makes perfect!
+Step 4: practice makes perfect!
 Always set your dog up for success by having good treats at the ready and by giving clear instructions to people that you need them to ignore your dog.

 What happens if they DO jump up?
 Instruct people to turn around if your dog jumps up, to remove any potential reinforcement for this behaviour, and have your dog harnessed and leashed when they meet people to prevent mistakes.